Tomev/QEL/README.md

 # QX Laboratory

-This is a project containing our first steps in quantum computing with IBM QE.
+This is a project containing our first steps in quantum computing.

 ## Getting Started